janaindrajit/primePy/README.md

 This module contains several useful functions to work with prime numbers.
 For example, extracting all the prime factors (with multiplicity) of a positive integer reasonably fast.
 Following the list of all functions and their running time.

 ## Getting started
-Download the file primes.py and place it in he same directory where your python is installed.
-Or simply run the command
+Download the file primes.py and place it in the same directory where your python is installed.
+Or, simply run the command
 ```
 >>>pip install primes
 ```